 - Acquisition of the site was funded by the N.C.
 Natural Heritage Trust Fund, N.C.
-Department of Transportation, and the Clean Water Management Trust Fund.
+Department of Transportation, and the Land and Water Fund.

 - Biological surveys were conducted by staff from the N.C.
 Natural Heritage Program, United States Fish and Wildlife Service, Plant Conservation Program, as well as staff from the managing agencies.

 The N.C.
 Division of Parks and Recreation is in the process of developing a master plan for the park, which will include low-impact recreation and environmental interpretation in addition to natural resource protection.